 Are you searching for the right dog to protect you, your family, or your property?
-If you are considering getting a guard dog, there are plenty of dogs out there who are up for the job.
-It's important to be selective when choosing your next dog.
-Find a dog that will become both your companion and protector.
+If you are considering getting a guard dog, there are plenty of dogs out there that may be up for the job.
+It's important to be selective when choosing your next dog so you can find one that can become both your companion and protector.

 01 of 10

 The Akita is one of the most loyal dogs you can find.
 This courageous and alert dog breed is naturally suspicious toward strangers.
 Your Akita will nobly keep watch over you and your family at all times.
 It is a job most Akitas takes seriously and will naturally perform with little to no training.
 Obedience training and guard dog training will simply sharpen the Akita's natural skills.
 Proper socialization will help prevent unnecessary standoffishness or aggression.

 02 of 10